ajipelumi/partnerup/README.md

 Addressing these factors and optimizing the match functionality is a priority for future versions of the application.
 The goal is to reduce the processing time and provide users with a faster and more efficient matching experience.

-- **User Experience**: Also, for the best user experience and optimal performance, te recommendation is using the application on a desktop or laptop rather than a mobile phone.
-The application may have variations in user experience and performance on mobile devices.
-Using a larger screen will ensure better functionality and an enhanced overall experience.

 ## Blog Post ✍️
-Following the completion of the development phase, I wrote a comprehensive blog post, documenting my entire experience throughout the project.
+Following the completion of the development phase, I documented my entire experience implementing various part the project.
     - []()

 ## Authors 👨